trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 > _"What are the most pressing environmental issues facing our planet today, and what steps can individuals take to help address these issues?"_

-A simple prompt for GPT3 could be prepending "Respond to the following:"
+We can turn this into a simple prompt for GPT3 by prepending <span style={{backgroundColor: "#FFF2CC"}}>Respond to the following:</span> to it.

 <pre>
     <span style={{backgroundColor: "#FFF2CC"}}>Respond to the following:</span><br/>
     What are the most pressing environmental issues facing our planet today, <br/>and what steps can individuals take to help address these issues?
 </pre>

-Results generated with this prompt aren't that consistent and a few are only a sentence or two.
+Results generated with this prompt aren't very consistent, and a few are only a sentence or two.
 Not what we want.
 Usually want 180-500 word responses and multiple paragraphs for a discussion question.
 A good prompt should give **specific instructions about format and content**.
 You want to remove ambiguity in your language to improve consistency and quality.
 Here is a better prompt.

 <pre>
     <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed essay with introduction, body, and conclusion paragraphs responding to the following:</span><br/>